rmkane/spring-xml-example/README.md

 The application includes a global exception handler using `@ControllerAdvice` that returns standardized `ProblemDetail` responses (RFC 7807):

-- `MetadataNotFoundException`: Returns 404 Not Found with ProblemDetail
+- `CalendarNotFoundException`: Returns 404 Not Found with ProblemDetail
-- `MetadataAlreadyExistsException`: Returns 400 Bad Request with ProblemDetail
+- `CalendarAlreadyExistsException`: Returns 400 Bad Request with ProblemDetail

 All controller methods return `ResponseEntity` wrappers for explicit HTTP status code and header control.